Oliver-Siren/CCM/salt/Installation instructions.md

 This command needs to be given in a powershell that has adminisrator privileges `Set-ExecutionPolicy RemoteSigned`

-Windows Salt minion client needs to be downloaded from the source for it is not included in this git repository.
+Windows Salt minion client needs to be downloaded from the source, for it is not included in this git repository.

 You can download it from here: https://docs.saltstack.com/en/latest/topics/installation/windows.html

 Python3 AMD64: [Salt-Minion-2017.7.2-AMD64-Setup.exe](https://repo.saltstack.com/windows/Salt-Minion-2017.7.2-Py3-AMD64-Setup.exe) is the version that I used.

-During the installation process you will need to give the minion the IP address of your master and name your minion
+During the installation process, you will need to give the minion the IP address of your master and name your minion
 ![alt text](https://github.com/joonaleppalahti/CCM/blob/master/salt/saltimg/saltwin.PNG "saltwin settings")
 > **Note:**
 > - In my test enviroment, I named my Windows minion "WinMin" and that is how you'll find it in Arctic CCM Salt's top.sls file